lruepke/FEM_lecture/_sources/lecture1/example_1.rst.txt

 Problem description
 -------------------

-As a first example, we will use the finite differences form of the heat diffusion equation :eq:`eq:1D_heat_flow` to explore the cooling of a dike.
+As a first example, we will use the finite differences form :eq:`eq:FD_heat_flow_explicit_solution` of the heat diffusion equation :eq:`eq:1D_heat_flow` to explore the cooling of a dike.
 We will look at a  :math:`2m` wide dike that intruded with a temperature of  :math:`1200°C` into  :math:`300°C` warm country rock.
 The initial conditions can then be written like this:

 .. math::
     :label: eq:dike_ic